pushpanjali93/circula/readMe.md

 1. run <npx playwright test --headed> in the terminal for headed mode.

-2. run <npx playwright show-report> to check report.
+2. run <'npx playwright show-report'> to check report.